docker/docs/release-notes/docker-compose.md

   look for the `.env` file.

-- `docker-compose build` no longer fails when attempting to pull an image with credentials provided by the gcloud credential helper.
+- `docker-compose build` no longer fails when attempting to pull an image with credentials provided by the ***gcloud credential helper***.

-- Fixed the `--exit-code-from` option in `docker-compose up` to always report the actual exit code even when the watched container isn't the cause of the exit.
+- Fixed the `--exit-code-from` option in `docker-compose up` to always report the actual exit code even when the watched container is not the cause of the exit.

-- Fixed an issue that would prevent recreating a service in some cases where a volume would be mapped to the same mountpoint as a volume declared inside the image's Dockerfile.
+- Fixed an issue that would prevent recreating a service in some cases where a volume would be mapped to the same mountpoint as a volume declared within the Dockerfile for that image.

 - Fixed a bug that caused hash configuration with multiple networks to be inconsistent, causing some services to be unnecessarily restarted.

-- Fixed a bug that would cause failures with variable substitution for services with a name containing one or more dot characters
+- Fixed a bug that would cause failures with variable substitution for services with a name containing one or more dot characters.

 - Fixed a pipe handling issue when using the containerized version of Compose.

-- Fixed a bug causing `external: false` entries in the Compose file to be printed as `external: true` in the output of `docker-compose config`
+- Fixed a bug causing `external: false` entries in the Compose file to be printed as `external: true` in the output of `docker-compose config`.

-- Fixed a bug where issuing a `docker-compose pull` command on services without a defined image key would cause Compose to crash
+- Fixed a bug where issuing a `docker-compose pull` command on services without a defined image key would cause Compose to crash.

-- Volumes and binds are now mounted in the order they're declared in the service definition
+- Volumes and binds are now mounted in the order they are declared in the service definition.

 ### Miscellaneous